wrboyce/hueman/README.md

     % hueman -a red alert colour:yellow brightness:20%

-Some of those words are mighty long:
+Some of those words are mighty long, so you can shorten them to their shortest unique string:

     $ hueman -a bri:150 hue:0

-You can also address `hueman` with _very_ basic natural language:

-    % hueman red alert in all rooms
-    % hueman set half brightness in office
-    % hueman mood lighting, lounge
-    % hueman make the lounge pink
-    % hueman darkness

 Settings